The-ArkIDE-Project/arkide-new/README.md

 scratch-gui modified for use in [TurboWarp](https://turbowarp.org/) then modified for use in [PenguinMod](https://studio.penguinmod.com) 😀

+# Just to make it clear, this is a fork of Penguinmod, i forgot to fork it and just made a new repo.
+I hope you understand.

 ## ArkIDE To Do:
 - Add new blocks
 - Add new catigories to the UI